takenet/blip-docs/source/includes/en/content-types/native.md

 Allows sending of a native content of some channel using JSON format.
 It is possible to use any channel's available resource, even if this content is not yet supported as a BLiP canonical type.

-Note that, for a **multi channel** chatbot, it is the chatbot developer's responsability to send the correct content type to each channel.
+Note that, for a **multi channel** chatbot, it is the chatbot developer's responsibility to send the correct content type to each channel.

 #### Channel mapping